nounder/dotfiles/claude/commands/git-commit.md

 ## Your task

-Based on the above changes, create a single git commit.
+Based on staged changes, create a single git commit.
 If there are no staged changes, warn the user and do nothing.